 3. Encourage collaboration across units and programs.

-4. Develop and promote use of equity-minded and ethical assessment practices.
+4. Develop and promote use of ethical assessment practices.

-All meetings in Spring 2024 will be held in person at the Lory Student Center.
+All meetings will be held in person at the Lory Student Center.
 Please use the registration link for each session you want to attend to receive meeting reminders and updates.
 The registration link will be listed at the end of each session description as it is available.

 1:30 – 2:30 pm